-I have done so much painting in our house since we bought it and I can imagine we will be doing one hell of a lot more painting in the future and so anything that can make painting easier and quicker is a winner!
+I’ve done so much painting in our house since we bought it.
+I can imagine we’ll be doing one hell of a lot more painting in the future too, so anything that can make painting easier and quicker is a winner!

-Over the last few years, I’ve learned a few simple tricks that have really helped to make painting easier and quicker and I thought I would share them with you in the hope they may be able to help someone else.
+Over the last few years, I’ve learnt a few simple tricks that have really helped to make painting easier and quicker.
+Today, I thought I would share my favourite painting tips and tricks with you, in the hope they may be able to help someone else.

 When I’m looking for a new colour to paint the walls in any room, I always buy some samples of different colours before buying a full-size tin of paint.
-It is really useful to be able to compare paint colours, particularly because they usually look slightly different when they are painted on the wall in comparison to how they look on the image on the tin.
+It’s really useful to be able to compare paint colours, particularly because they usually look slightly different when they’re painted on the wall, in comparison to how they look on the image on the tin.

-It’s much better to buy a small sample and decide you don’t like it than to buy a much more expensive big tin of paint, only to find that you don’t actually like the colour.
+It’s much better to buy a small sample and decide you don’t like it than to buy a much more expensive full tin of paint, only to find you don’t actually like the colour.

 I used to just paint onto the wall without doing any preparation first and then I would later regret it.
 The walls in our home had so many little cracks and holes in them that would pretty much drive me mad.

-Nowadays, before we paint anywhere, my hubby and I go all around the walls sanding down any little bumps with sandpaper or scraping them off with a scraper and filling in any holes.
+Nowadays, before we paint anywhere, we go all around the walls, sanding down any little bumps with sandpaper or scraping them off with a scraper.
+We then fill in any holes.
 It takes a little time to do, especially when painting a large area, but it makes such a big difference to any painted wall.

 I always used to keep a set of clothes just for painting.
-Yes, I would have a top and a pair of trousers that I didn’t like anymore just sitting in my drawer for when the time came to paint.
-Such a waste of space!
+Keeping clothes sitting in my drawers solely for painting was such a waste of space.

-I recently decided to buy some coveralls instead.
-I bought some from B&M and they were about £2/£3 each, and I’ve seen other shops selling them for a similar price.
-It has been so much easier to put them on over my normal clothes, then fold them up and stash them away for next time, rather than having to keep getting changed.
-They have protected my clothes really well.
-They even have a hood on them, which is great for protecting my hair if we are going out after painting, as I usually end up with little dots of paint all over myself!
+Recently, I decided to buy some coveralls instead.
+I bought some from B&M and they were only about £2/£3 each.
+There are several options available online, like these from Amazon*.
+It’s been so much easier to put the coveralls on over my normal clothes, then fold them up and stash them away for next time, rather than having to keep getting changed.
+They protected my clothes really well and they also have a hood, which did a great job of stopping paint from going on my hair.

 Dan did a great job of modelling his new coveralls!
 Probably best not to go out in, or people will think you have gone a little doolally, but highly practical.